 - Reflexology is a type of foot massage.
 The therapist presses on certain points on your feet to relieve symptoms like pain or nausea or just to help you relax.

 - Reiki is a therapy in which a practitioner holds their hands over certain places on your body while you lie still.
 They don’t touch your body.
 Their hand movements are meant to channel healing energy to ease tension or pain.

-- Aromatherapy, or use of fragrant essential oils, can go along with massage therapy or stand alone.
+- Aromatherapy, or the use of fragrant essential oils, can go along with massage therapy or stand-alone.
 It may reduce stress and anxiety or just help you relax.
 If your skin is sensitive due to chemotherapy or radiation, use scented candles instead of oils.

 Mind-body therapies use the power of your mind to promote well-being and healing.
 They include meditation, guided imagery, music therapy, qi gong, and visualization.
 These therapies may help ease stress and muscle tension, improve sleep, relieve treatment side effects like nausea, vomiting, pain, and fatigue, or just improve the way you feel.

 What to Know Before You Try Complementary Therapies

 Before you try any complementary treatments for multiple myeloma, talk to your oncologist.
 They can tell you whether the therapy is safe for you, if it will interact with your cancer treatments, and if it’s likely to be effective.